Virginia literature: Pre-colonial settlement and native indigenous literature

-Prior to English settlement and the formation of Jamestown on the east Virginian coast in 1607, the region was home to the native Algonquian peoples, also known as the Powhatan peoples of Tsenacommacah.
-Literature made by the early Powhatan peoples was multi-textual, not based on the English written word and took many artistic and cultural forms.
+Prior to English settlement and the formation of Jamestown on the east Virginian coast in 1607, the region was home to the native Algonquian peoples, also known as the peoples of Tsenacommacah.
+Literature made by the early Tsenacommacans was multi-textual, not based on the English written word and took many artistic and cultural forms.
 Indigenous literature of early Virginia consisted of oral stories and tales, markings made on rock and the land itself, physical memorials that were used as a way of storytelling, and, other kinds of texts including "earthworks (architectonic forms of public rhetoric that embody and express civic and sacred power) and other smaller expressive forms such as effigies, pipes, and pottery".

 There is some evidence to suggest that the Algonquin people used a form of hieroglyphic writing in order to communicate and record information.
 Written observations made by European settlers recorded that indigenous people were writing these hieroglyphic inscriptions on birch bark and in screen-fold books on a number of matters including public life, private affairs, culture, social systems and spiritual beliefs.
 This is known as a form of indigenous literacy or literature that employs a non-alphabetic writing system and makes use of signs and symbols in order to communicate.